skydoves/Pokedex/README.md

 [Manifest Android Interview](https://www.android.skydoves.me/) is a comprehensive guide designed to enhance your Android development expertise through 108 interview questions with detailed answers, 162 additional practical questions, and 50+ "Pro Tips for Mastery" sections.
 The interview questions primarily focus on Android development—including the Framework, UI, Jetpack Libraries, and Business Logic—as well as Jetpack Compose, covering Fundamentals, Runtime, and UI.

+## 📙 Practical Kotlin Deep Dive Book

+[Practical Kotlin Deep Dive](https://kotlin.skydoves.me/) takes you from “how to use Kotlin” into “how Kotlin really works,” revealing the internal implementations, desmifying bytecodes and compiler behavior, and internals that shape the language.
+If you want to write smarter, more confident Kotlin across fundamentals, coroutines, and multiplatform, this is the book that shows you why everything is the way it is.

 <a href="https://github.com/doveletter">
 <img src="https://github.com/user-attachments/assets/3ecd2a7b-9713-40cd-8817-fa568271cefa" width="13%" align="right"/>
 </a>